Robbie Burton (footballer)

-Robbie Burton (born 26 December 1999) is a professional footballer who plays as a midfielder.
+Robbie Burton (born 26 December 1999) is a professional footballer who plays as a midfielder, most recently for Sligo Rovers in the League of Ireland Premier Division.

-Born in England, he represents Wales at youth international level.
+Born in England, he represented Wales at youth international level.

 Early and personal life

 Burton was born in Gravesend.
 He grew up near Welling, and was raised by his grandparents.

 Club career

 Burton began his career with Teviot Rangers, signing for Arsenal at the age of 6.
 He turned professional in summer 2018.
 He became captain of the Arsenal under-23 team for the 2019–20 season.

 In February 2020 he moved to Croatian club Dinamo Zagreb, playing initially for their second team in the Druga HNL.

 The transfer was reportedly worth up to £800,000.
 He made two appearances for Dinamo Zagreb II in Druga HNL, against Hrvatski Dragovoljac and Sesvete on 28 February and 8 March respectively, getting sent off during the latter match.
 Following a good performance in a 3–0 friendly win over Celje on 8 August, coach Zoran Mamić decided to give Burton a chance in the first team.
 He made his Prva HNL debut on 16 August 2020 in a 6–0 win over Lokomotiva.
 On 5 November 2020, he made his European debut for Dinamo in the 1–0 Europa League victory over Wolfsberg.

 On 21 August 2021, Burton was loaned out to Istra 1961 until the end of the season.

 In July 2022, he signed for League of Ireland Premier Division club Sligo Rovers on loan until the end of their season.
 He made his debut on 31 July 2022, coming off the bench in a 2–1 FAI Cup defeat at home to Wexford.

 In January 2023, Burton parted ways with Dinamo Zagreb.

+Burton returned to Sligo Rovers on a permanent basis on 25 August 2023, after 8 months without a club.
+He made 7 appearances for the club before being released at the end of the season.